Iranian cuisine: Fruits and vegetables

 The agriculture of Iran produces many fruits and vegetables.
-Thus, a bowl of fresh fruit is common on Iranian tables, and vegetables are standard side dishes with most meals.
+Thus, a bowl of fresh fruit is common on Iranian tables, and vegetables are standard side dishes in most meals.
 These are not only enjoyed fresh and ripe as desserts but are also combined with meat as accompaniments to main dishes.
 When fresh fruits are not available, a large variety of dried fruits such as dates, figs, apricots, plums and peaches are served instead.
 Southern Iran is one of the world's major date producers, where some special cultivars such as the Bam date are grown.

 Vegetables such as pumpkins, spinach, green beans, fava beans, courgette, varieties of squash, onion, garlic and carrot are commonly used in Iranian dishes.
 Tomatoes, cucumbers and scallion often accompany a meal.
-While the eggplant is "the potato of Iran", Iranians are fond of fresh green salads dressed with olive oil, lemon juice, salt, chili, and garlic.
+While the eggplant is "the potato of Iran", Iranians are fond of fresh green salads dressed with olive oil, lemon juice, salt, chili powder, and garlic powder.

 Fruit dolma is probably a specialty of Iranian cuisine.
 The fruit is first cooked, then stuffed with meat, seasonings, and sometimes tomato sauce.
-The dolma is then simmered in meat broth or a sweet-and-sour sauce.
+The dolma is then simmered in meat broth or ascallions sweet-and-sour sauce.

 Verjuice, a highly acidic juice made by pressing unripe grapes or other sour fruit, is used in various Iranian dishes.
 It is mainly used within soup and stew dishes, but also to simmer a type of squash dolma.
-Unripe grapes are also used whole in some dishes such as khoresh e qure (lamb stew with sour grapes).
-As a spice, verjuice powder (pudr e qure) is sometimes reinforced by verjuice and then dried.
+Unripe grapes are also used whole in some dishes such as khoresh-e ghooreh (lamb stew with sour grapes).
+As a spice, verjuice powder (pudr-e ghooreh) is sometimes reinforced by verjuice and then dried.

 Typical spices

 Advieh or chāshni refers to a wide variety of pungent vegetables and dried fruits that are used in Iranian cuisine to flavor food.

 One of the traditional and most widespread Iranian spices is saffron, derived from the flower of Crocus sativus.
 Rose water, a flavored water made by steeping rose petals in water, is also a traditional and common ingredient in many Iranian dishes.

 Persian hogweed (golpar), which grows wild in the humid mountainous regions of Iran, is used as a spice in various Iranian soups and stews.
 It is also mixed with vinegar into which broad beans are dipped before eating.

 Some other common spices are cardamom, made from the seeds of several Elettaria and Amomum plants; shevid, an annual herb in the celery family Apiaceae; mahleb, an aromatic spice made from the seeds of Prunus mahaleb; and limu amani, dried lime.

-There are also several traditional combinations of spices, two of which are arde, made from toasted ground hulled sesame seeds, and delal sauce, made of heavily salted fresh herbs such as cilantro and parsley.
+There are also several traditional combinations of spices, two of which are arde (tahini), made from toasted ground hulled sesame seeds, and delal sauce, made of heavily salted fresh herbs such as cilantro and parsley.